mpuig/CarND-Advanced-Lane-Lines/README.md

 As I said in the beginning of this document, this were the steps to test each step, find good values for necessary parameters, and double check everything.
 After that, a new code was written, using OOP classes, and some extra features like smoothing the detection using the information from previous frames.

-The used classes in the final code are:

-- `Camera`: This is the class used to perform the calibration, undistortion and thresholding processes to each image.
-- `Lanes`: This class is used to detect the lanes when a warped binary image is given.
-- `Line`: This is used for the `left` and `right` lane in the `Lanes` class, and calculates the curvature, the position and accumulates the information from the previous frames.

-Some other features were started, as a quicker version of the `find_lane_points`, using the previous second degree polynomial, but the results weren't satisfactory, and the final version doesn't use it.
-The function is called `fast_find_lane_points` and can be found in the `lanes.py` file.

 The code can be executed tested using the following command:

 ```